svx/gradle-quickstart/website/docs/fundamentals.md

 - **Portability:** Simplifies CI/CD pipelines and onboarding new developers, as they only need to have Java installed.

-When you generate the Gradle Wrapper, several files are added to your project:

-- **gradlew:** A shell script for Unix-based systems to run the Wrapper.
-- **gradlew.bat:** A batch script for Windows to run the Wrapper.
-- **gradle/wrapper/gradle-wrapper.jar:** A JAR file containing the Wrapper's code.
-- **gradle/wrapper/gradle-wrapper.properties:** A properties file specifying the Gradle version and distribution URL.

 Use `gradle wrapper` to initialize the Wrapper.

 <Tabs>